yusnelgg/yusnelgg/README.md

 - 🔧 I'm a backend developer focused on **clean code** and real-world architectures.
 - ⚙️ I work mainly with **C#**, **Go**, and **Node.js (TypeScript)**.
-- 🧰 I also use Python for scripts and automation.
-- 📈 Currently building [Cashly](https://github.com/yusnelgg/cashly-api), a personal finance API.
-- 🌍 My goal: build things that solve real problems and help people.

 ---